 Bat Trapping and Removal Companies in Dyersdale

-Bats can't chew, so caulk or polyurethane sealant works great!
-Of course, if you already have bats in your attic, then you can't seal the holes shut yet.
+Some structures may require high-lifts or other equipment to perform a bat exclusion and bat-proofing.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-We do not use any type of traps, as bats can die from stress while in traps and relocation efforts are not successful.
+Can I just use some sort of repellent product to get bats out of the attic?
+Like a powder or spray?
+What about a natural home remedy?
+Will a bright light or noises work?
+How about those high-pitch sound machines?
 While at your property, Dyersdale bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-It is possible to perform exclusions in the spring, but spring exclusions must be completed by the middle of May to eliminate the possibility of stranding young bats in the structure.
+The next step is to shovel the bulk of the waste away and finish by vacuuming up the rest.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-These colonies are composed primarily of females.
+If they are not able to find their way into your living quarters, they die in the attic.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-Of course!
-Seal every gap, crack, and hole in your house.
+If the bat gets into your home during the nighttime then the best thing you can do is to shut off the room that you believe that it is in and wait till the day.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-We can then perform an observation after sunset to locate the access holes while we are at the site.
+A bat house will NOT lure the bats out.

 Humane Bat Extermination in Dyersdale Harris, County TX

 The cost of a standard BCI approved bat house ranges from $50 to $75.